glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/campaign_menu.md

 ## Creating the `storyconfig.JSON.patch.json` file
 Open WebStorm and when prompted, open your mod's folder.

-In the root folder for your mod, create a new folder named `content`.
+In the root folder for your mod, create a new folder named `shared`.
 In that folder create another folder named `chunk0`.

 In the `chunk0` folder, create a folder named `Story Config`.
 In that folder create a file named `storyconfig.JSON.patch.json` and set the contents to this: